Wassim-dxdydz/inventree-nfc-plugin/docs/usage.md

 ### Steps

 1. Open the part page.
-2. EXpand the NFC panel.
+2. Expand the NFC panel.
-3. Confirm the UID you want to remove.
+3. Confirm the tag UID is the one you want to remove.
 4. Click **Unlink tag**.

 Only staff users can unlink tags.